18F/health-tracking-course/collections/_admin/careandfeeding.md

 "Includes" define text/HTML/code once and then re-use it throughout the site.
 These act as shortcuts to reuse the same items in the course and lesson pages.

-* `airtable-post` and `airtable-pre` generate the includes for linking to the Airtable pre-content and post-learning surveys.
 * `alert` is used to generate pop-out alerts on lesson pages.
 * `breadcrumbs` is used to generate a breadcrumb element that shows up in some lessons.
 * `countdowntimer` is used throughout the lessons to create the cute Javascript countdown timers.